pretix/pretix-widget-wordpress/readme.txt

 == Frequently Asked Questions ==

 = Is this plugin free? =
-Yes, but you need an active subcription of <a href="https://pretix.eu/">pretix</a> or a self-hosted installation of <a href="https://github.com/pretix/pretix">pretix</a> to use it.
+Yes, but you need an active subscription of <a href="https://pretix.eu/">pretix</a> or a self-hosted installation of <a href="https://github.com/pretix/pretix">pretix</a> to use it.

 == Credits ==